-A: Supervisors should instruct staff working on-site to go home immediately if sick.
-The supervisor should notify the Human Resources Liaison at CarcanaD@hpd.nyc.gov.
+A: The supervisor should notify the Human Resources Liaison at taverase@hpd.nyc.gov.
 Human Resources will provide further guidance on how staff should proceed.
 Staff should also follow up with their health care provider or call 311 and observe all guidance to prevent the spread of COVID-19 to others.

 Supervisors should advise staff impacted by COVID-19 to follow current recommendations and the advice of their health care provider.
-Staff can receive excused leave in keeping with the Updated Guidance for City Agencies on Leave Policy Applicable During the Outbreak of Coronavirus

-Disease 2019 (COVID-19), effective September 13, 2021.
+Staff can receive excused leave in keeping with the Updated Guidance for City Agencies on Leave Policy Applicable During the Outbreak of Coronavirus Disease 2019 (COVID-19), effective December 29, 2021.
 Human Resources will provide updated guidance where applicable.